 This is unfortunate because customer data contains invaluable insights about what it is that your clients truly desire.
 So, if you make the most of software solutions that can analyze it — you’ll be able to anticipate these needs and deliver better services.

 Moreover, if you recall, customization is one of the top priorities for insurance firms.
-Acquiring personalized policies is of utmost interest for clients, and insurers have to offer this opportunity to stay competitive.
+Acquiring personalized policies is of utmost interest to clients, and insurers have to offer this opportunity to stay competitive.

 Once again, data analytics in the insurance sector can come to the rescue.
 By quickly scanning myriads of customer data, analytical solutions can determine which type of policy will best suit a potential client and recommend it to them.